dexterneo/mangas/README.md

 * See the details of a given tome
 * Add a tome to your collection
 * Remove a tome off your collection
-* Add a missing tome to your collection

 ## Future features

-* Add a list of tomes of a given mangas because currently you have to add tome by tome
 * Sort function
 * Search function
+* Ask for a manga to be added on the site

 ## Pull Request are welcome